-15. Fixed Rate Note Provisions: [Applicable / Not Applicable] applicable, delete the remaining ragraphs of this paragraph) (i) Rate(s) of Interest: other] i conside] per cent. per annum [payable [annually nnually / quarterly / monthly / Specify in arrear] (If payable other than annually, er amending Condition 5) on each Interest nt Date (ii) Interest Payment Date(s): [[Maturi] in each year up to and including the ty Date / Specify other] (6) (Amen coupon d appropriately in the case of irregular s) (iii) Fixed Coupon Amount(s) for Notes in definitive form (and in relation to Notes in global form, see Condition 5(a)): [] per Calculation Amount (7) (iv) Broken Amount(s) for Notes in definitive form (and in relation to Notes in global form, see Condition 5(a)): [[on the [] per Calculation Amount (8) , payable Interest Payment Date falling [in/on]] / Not Applicable] which o particulars of any broken interest amount loes not correspond with the Fixed Coupon t and Interest Payment Date(s) to which late)
+15. Fixed Rate Note Provisions: [Applicable / Not Applicable] (If not applicable, delete the remaining sub-paragraphs of this paragraph) (i) Rate(s) of Interest: [] per cent. per annum [payable [annually semi-annually / quarterly / monthly / Specify other] in arrear] (If payable other than annually, consider amending Condition 5) on each Interest Payment Date (ii) Interest Payment Date(s): [[] in each year up to and including the Maturity Date / Specify other] (6) (Amend appropriately in the case of irregular coupons) (iii) Fixed Coupon Amount(s) for Notes in definitive form (and in relation to Notes in global form, see Condition 5(a)): [] per Calculation Amount (7) (iv) Broken Amount(s) for Notes in definitive form (and in relation to Notes in global form, see Condition 5(a)): [[] per Calculation Amount (8) , payable on the Interest Payment Date falling [in/on] [] / Not Applicable] (Insert particulars of any broken interest amount which does not correspond with the Fixed Coupon Amount and Interest Payment Date(s) to which they relate)

 (6) Note that for Fixed Rate Notes denominated in certain currencies, such as in Hong Kong dollar and Renminbi where the Interest Payment Dates are subject to modification, the following words should be added: "provided that if an Interest Payment Date falls on a day which is not a Business Day, such Interest Payment Date will be the next succeeding Business Day unless it would thereby fall in the next calendar month in which event such Interest Payment Date shall be brought forward to the immediately preceding Business Day.
-For these purposes, "Business Day" means a day on which commercial banks and foreign exchange markets settle payments and are open for general business (including dealing in foreign exchange and currency deposits) in Hong Kong [and [1]]."
+For these purposes, "Business Day" means a day on which commercial banks and foreign exchange markets settle payments and are open for general business (including dealing in foreign exchange and currency deposits) in Hong Kong [and [additional content of the content of